Your resume is your first step in getting an interview, so you want your resume to stand out from the crowd.

 Making Your Skills Transferable

-Here are some skills you will almost certainly have that transfer well to any workplace.
+Here are some skills you will almost certainly transfer well to any workplace.

 The first step in convincing your prospective employer of your communication skills is to use your communication skills well in your application.
 Make sure you present information in a clear, easy to follow manner.
 Be clear and direct about your objectives and avoid using clichés or ambiguous language.
 Then you can refer to communication skills as one of your great strengths.
 After all, communication is what you would have much experience doing during your years as a student.